0-harshit-0/0-harshit-0/blogs/html.md

     - `<h1>`   A top-level heading.
     - `<p>`   A paragraph of text.
 > Check out https://www.w3schools.com/TAGS/default.asp for an extensive list of tags.

-- Although it’s possible to reset styles and build a whole page using just one tag (like `<div>`), machines can’t reliably understand the meaning of different parts of the page if everything is the same tag.
-For example, a common “everything is a div” structure looks like this:
+- Although it's possible to reset styles and build a whole page using just one tag (like `<div>`), machines can't reliably understand the meaning of different parts of the page if everything is in the same tag.
+For example, a common "everything is a div" structure looks like this:
 ```html
 <div>
   <div>heading</div>